Subscribe To This Site

 • Dai: Trees with height greater 60cm are popularly knows as Dai bonsai types.

-Bonsai is also categorized as indoors or outdoors bonsai based on their tendency to grow indoors or outdoors.
 It is generally preferable to choose trees which grow well in tropical and subtropical climate to grow as indoor bonsai types.
 Trees like the Fukien Tea Tree, Fig Tree, Serissa, Chinese Elms etc, are best suited to grow indoors.

 While growing indoors it is very important to understand that the bonsai trees would need to be supplemented with artificial lights, as they will not be exposed to the natural sunlight properly.
 It is generally advisable to place indoors bonsai types on window sills or at places which get sunlight for a good part of the day.